parth-pai/parth-pai.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, I'm Pratiksha Pai.
-I'm a 2nd year Master's Computer Engineering student at [Georgia Institute of Technology](https://ece.gatech.edu/).
-I'm working in Working @ Neural Information Processing Lab, Georgia Tech with [Prof. Celikel Tansu](https://www.centerfordecisionscience.nl/tansu-celikel).
-Learning basics of Generative AI and working on pet projects!
+Hi, I'm Parth Pai.
+I'm a 2nd year Bachelor's Mechanical Engineering student at [Indian Institute of Technology Bombay](https://www.iitb.ac.in/).